msc-acse/system-documentation/SettingUpJupyterhub.md

     conda install -c conda-forge jupyterhub
     conda install notebook

+To test, you can start up a default configuration from your termninal

+    sudo jupyterhub

+This will start the jupyterhub server with default settings, using local authentication (only users who can log into that computer can connect) and local spawning (this assumes the ability to switch users, hence the `sudo` above).
+It serves a login page accessable at `http://[the computer ip]:8000`.
+If the browser is on the same system as the server, then you can just use `http://localhost:8000`.

 ## SSL certificates

 To serve ssl encrypted, it's necessary to provide signed ssl certificates.
 The Azure VM installations come with self-signed certificates (which raises a warning on users web-browsers).
 It is also possible to replace these with CA signed ones if availabe.
 The relevant lines in the config file are